Tiger Woods will not face charges, sheriff says, as investigation into crash continues

 Within the golf world, players and officials expressed relief and gratitude that Woods had avoided a worse fate.
 Gonzalez, the first officer on the scene, said Tuesday that Woods was lucky to be alive.
 Peers who had seen pictures of Woods’s crumped Genesis had feared for Woods’s life.

-“I mean, he’s here.
-He’s fine,” star golfer Rory McIlroy, one of the countless current professionals inspired as a kid by Woods, said Wednesday ahead of a World Golf Championships tournament in Florida.
+“I mean, he’s here; he’s fine,” star golfer Rory McIlroy, one of the countless current professionals inspired as a kid by Woods, said Wednesday ahead of a World Golf Championships tournament in Florida.
 “He’s got some pretty bad injuries, but he’s going to be okay.
 It’s not as if — I was looking at some of the coverage yesterday, and they were talking as if he was gone.
 It’s like, he was in a car crash.
 It was really bad, he’s very fortunate to be here, which is great, but I mean, that’s the extent of it.”

 Woods has hovered over the game for nearly three decades, through unsurpassed golfing triumph and staggering personal depths.
 His crash marked a new phase in his public life.
 One day later, there was gratitude for a next chapter.